 Then there’s Bridgerton number three and the start of adventures.
 Colin was about to go Greece before Featherington cousin Marina Thompson got his attention on the dance floor, but while she’ll be his season pursuit, Penelope is the heart of it all.
 Now while we all know Colin and Penelope’s romance doesn’t take flight until book four, Romancing Mister Bridgerton, we can already tell that a lot of angst might be surrounding these two, and to be frank, we’re here for it.
 A little angst, when done well, always makes for a better union in our book.
 The series giving these two some moments of familiarity are both comforting and heartbreaking.
 But we see Colin dance with Penelope after mean girl Cressida Cowper purposely spills her drink on her.
 We’re here to talk about the fact that people should be hyped because the chemistry that’s already so palpable between Nicola Coughlan and Luke Newton is only the beginning.

 Colin calling Penelope “Pen” in private is already a fantastic little detail to allude to the fact that she’s someone who’s close to him.
 Societal rules aside, he doesn’t need to call her Miss Featherington when it’s just the two of them.
 And though he approaches her looking for a certain Miss Thompson, we know that no one’s a threat to the endgame that’s set up for these two.
-(If you’ll notice, neither Anthony nor Benedict call their ladies this season by their given names.
-And it’s an important detail to pay attention to on screen when names are important.)
 It’s not always going to be pretty or fun watching the angst build up between the two of them, but Penelope’s always been special to Colin, whether he knows it or not.
 And calling her Pen so early on is a little delight for fans to hold on to.
 Additionally, there’s the little moment where suitors leave the Featherington’s house, and while no one stops to say goodbye to the girls, Colin makes sure to say goodbye to Penelope.
 Be still our hearts.